mgunyho/tere/README.md

 |Change gap search mode| <kbd>Ctrl</kbd>+<kbd>f</kbd> |
 |Show a help screen| <kbd>?</kbd> |

-Shortcuts starting with <kbd>Alt</kbd> should be familiar to Vim users.
+Some of the shortcuts starting with <kbd>Alt</kbd> should be familiar to Vim users.

 ### Searching